 PATH’s mission is to improve the health of people around the world by advancing technologies, strengthening systems, and encouraging healthy behaviors.

 PATH was originally founded as the Program for the Introduction and Adaptation of Contraceptive Technology (PIACT) in 1977.
 PIACT transitioned to PATH in 1980.
-For more information, see the story of the birth of PATH.
+For more information, see the story of the birth of PATH and an overview of our 40 years of health impact.

 PO Box 900922